rowlandcoping/hopes-and-dreams/README.md

 HELP AND ASSISTANCE:

 Enormous credit goes to my mentor Mitko Bachvarov for his patience and assistance throughout this build.
-His feedback about the UI in particular resulted in major changes for the better to the sign-up and editing process and a significant re-build since Christmas - I'm not sure how I would have completed this project to any kind of standard without his input!
+His feedback about the UI in particular resulted in major changes for the better to the sign-up and editing process and a significant re-build since Christmas - I'm not sure how I would have completed this project to any kind of standard without this.
+I feel certain he must be one of the best mentors working with Code Institue and very fortunate to have had access to his insight.

 DESIGN INSPIRATION:

-Strange as this may sound, since I came across it as part of my work I've always wanted to produce a website drawing influence from the design for the Luton Culture website c.
+Strange as this may sound, since I came across it as part of my work I've always wanted to produce a project drawing influence from the design for the Luton Culture website c.
 2012-2015.
 I always thought it was a great, clean, distinctive design.
 It has since been re-built in black and white (which I think is a shame), but here is a link from the web archive:

 https://web.archive.org/web/20121002225637/http://www.lutonculture.com/wardown-park-museum/